z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 ## 4.2.2 Menus

-The sections that we added to Acme Corporations’s website are not linked and, there- fore, not discoverable from the home page or from any content pages.
+The sections that we added to Acme Corporations’s website are not linked and, therefore, not discoverable from the home page or from any content pages.
 Hugo provides a generic way to enable content to show up in the menus.
 We can include multiple menus on a website, and each theme defines its own set of menus and submenus.
 Each menu has a name, like main for the main menu, in the Eclectic and Universal themes.
 Each menu consists of a list of entries that form the whole of the menu.

 We have already split the menu created in chapter 2 in the configuration file in section 4.1.
 Listing 4.6 shows the configuration that we created in menu.yaml.
 Let’s go over some of the fields in that configuration.
 Each menu entry has multiple fields:
 - The identifier field uniquely defines the menu so Hugo can find it.